askjohngeorge/video-transcription-tool/README.md

 - `--model`: Whisper model to use (default: "base")
 - `--save-video`: Path to save the downloaded video (URL mode only)
 - `--save-transcript`: Path to save the transcription text

+Timestamp options:

+- `--timestamps`: Enable timestamps at regular intervals
-- `--interval`: Minimum interval in seconds between timestamps (default: 30.0)
+- `--interval`: Interval in seconds between timestamps (only used with --timestamps, default: 30.0)
-- `--all-segments`: Show timestamps for all segments instead of using intervals
+- `--all-segments`: Show timestamps for all segments detected by Whisper

 ## Requirements